1. Look Around.

 Look at the 41 Work Activities on Opportunity Island.
 You will see yourself enjoying some, but not others.
-Make a list of those you want to carry out to survive and those you want to avoid.
+Make a list of those you want to carry out to survive.

 2. Nurture Interests.

-On Opportunity Island, select a Work Activity which you might like and explore connected occupations.
+On Opportunity Island, select Work Activities which you might like and explore connected occupations.

 3. Bring Current Skills

+Appreciate the wide variety of problems you have solved and the many abilities and skills you have used in all of your jobs, volunteer experiences, hobbies, and social experiences.
 You are multi-potential.
-Appreciate the wide variety of problems you have solved and the many skills you have used in all of your jobs and volunteer experiences.
-You also developed and used skills in your hobbies and social interactions.

-Look at the to top 10 skills needed in occupations you like from your Opportunity Island discovery.
+Look at the top 10 skills needed in occupations you like from your Opportunity Island discovery.
 Which do you have?
-Which you can easily develop because they come naturally to you?
-Which will require schooling.
+Which can you easily develop because they come naturally to you?
+Which will require you to stretch?

-What accomplishments in our world do you connect with most?
-Investing in people?
-Impressive structures?
-Health?
-Art?
-Adventures?
-Being innovative?
-Helping people to be their best?
+What have you done in the past which has made you most proud?
+Why?
+What would you like to see more of in the world?
 People are employed solving all kinds of needs.
 An imporant need is waiting for you to discover it.

 On Opportunity Island, what needs attract you?
 Needs are formed into industries.
 Look at occupations you like.
 Ask yourself what industries they are used in.

 Picture yourself working in one of these industries.
 Do you feel a sense of pride?
-Use this opportunity fo identify needs in the economy which do give yo a sense of pride.
+Use this opportunity fo identify needs in the economy which will give you a sense of pride.

 Careers develop and move forward when people get together to discuss things.
 You can join discussions in professional associations, community development groups, meet-up grouops, and networking sessions.